 I believe we all have the capacity for growth given the right conditions, and that a connected therapeutic relationship can facilitate that growth.
-As an integrative therapeutic counsellor I blend a primarily person-centred approach with other models including attachment theory and cognitive behavioural coping tools, working with the whole person to support mental, physical and emotional health.
-I work in a non-directive way and aim to offer a safe and non-judgemental therapy space in which to build a collaborative relationship.
-My role is not about telling you what to do, but to support you in accessing and exploring your thoughts, feelings and behaviours and to find greater clarity and understanding through increased self-awareness.
+As an integrative therapeutic counsellor I blend a primarily person-centred approach with other models including attachment theory and cognitive behavioural coping tools.
+I aim to offer a safe and non-judgemental therapy space in which to build a collaborative relationship.
+As a counsellor, my role is not about telling you what to do but instead to support you in accessing and exploring your thoughts, feelings and behaviours and to find greater clarity and understanding through increased self-awareness.
 I work with you to think about past experiences and relationships, in terms of how they are impacting you now.

 I am a volunteer counsellor for Frontline19, supporting people working in the NHS and frontline services in the UK.

-I have considerable experience working with bereavement, grief and loss and the overwhelming impact it can have.
-As a volunteer counsellor at a local hospice for three years, I worked with family members before and after bereavement, and with patients receiving palliative care.
+As a volunteer counsellor at a local hospice for three years, I have considerable experience working with bereavement, grief and loss, working with family members before and after bereavement and with patients receiving palliative care.

-I have also counselled young people aged 16 -19 at a local college, supporting a wide range of emotional mental health issues including anxiety, panic, low self-esteem, depression and self-harm.
+I have also counselled young people aged 16 -19 at a local college, supporting a wide range of mental health issues including anxiety, low self-esteem, depression and self-harm.

 MSc Mental Health - completing 2023